GUIDE

 Definition of hard skills

-These are measurable and specific technical skills to a profession.
-They are generally acquired through experience, vocational training or certifications.
-Unlike soft skills, hard skills are easily evaluable and demonstrable through tests, diplomas or concrete achievements.
+These are measurable, job-specific technical skills.
+They are generally acquired through experience, professional training, or certifications.
+Unlike soft skills, hard skills are easily assessed and demonstrable through tests, diplomas, or concrete achievements.

 Hard skills are distinguished from soft skills by their technical and specific nature.
-Hard Skills concern the knowledge, know-how and practical capacities necessary to accomplish precise tasks.
-Soft skills include behavioral and interpersonal skills that facilitate interaction within the team and with customers.
-Thus, controlling a programming language or social networks is a hard skill, when stress management is a soft skill.
+Hard skills encompass the knowledge, know-how, and practical abilities necessary to accomplish specific tasks.
+Soft skills include the behavioral and interpersonal skills that facilitate interaction within the team and with clients.
+Thus, proficiency in a programming language or social media is a hard skill, while stress management is a soft skill.

-These skills are crucial during recruitment because they guarantee that the candidate has the technical skills necessary to accomplish the required tasks.
-They also allow recruiters to effectively filter applications and quickly identify profiles corresponding to the requirements of the position.
-In a world of competitive work, hard skills represent a major asset to stand out.
+These skills are crucial during recruitment because they ensure that the candidate possesses the necessary technical skills to perform the required tasks.
+They also allow recruiters to effectively filter applications and quickly identify profiles that match the job requirements.
+In a competitive job market, hard skills are a major asset for standing out.

-How to assess the hard skills of your candidates?
+How do you assess the hard skills of your candidates?

-• Case studies : Present real scenarios that the candidate could meet in his role.
-This allows, among other things, to assess its time management and its resistance to stress.
-For example, ask a project manager to plan a project using a tool like Microsoft Project or Asana, which assesses its ability to manage complex projects.
+• Case studies : Present real-life scenarios that the candidate might encounter in their role.
+This allows you to assess, among other things, their time management and stress resistance.
+For example, ask a project manager to plan a project using a tool like Microsoft Project or Asana, which evaluates their ability to manage complex projects.

-• Verification of certifications and diplomas : make sure that the candidate has the certifications or diplomas required for the position.
+• Verification of certifications and degrees : Ensure that the candidate possesses the certifications or degrees required for the position.
 For example, a PMP certification for a project manager or a Cisco certification for a network specialist.

-• Portfolios and previous projects : Ask candidates to present previous projects or a portfolio, especially for design or digital marketing professions.
-This offers tangible proof of their technical skills and their professional experience.
+• Portfolios and previous projects : Ask candidates to present previous projects or a portfolio, especially for design or digital marketing roles.
+This provides tangible evidence of their technical skills and professional experience.

-• Technical interviews : conduct in -depth interviews focused on specific technical skills.
-Ask detailed questions about the technologies and tools that candidates have used in their professional career.
-Also question them about the technical challenges they encountered and how they overcome them.
+• Technical interviews : Conduct in-depth interviews focused on specific technical skills.
+Ask detailed questions about the technologies and tools candidates have used in their professional experience.
+Also, ask them about the technical challenges they have encountered and how they overcame them.

-• Work simulations : Organize simulations where the candidate must perform a real task linked to the position.
-For example, a financial analyst could be invited to analyze a set of financial data and to present his conclusions.
+• Work simulations : Organize simulations where the candidate must perform a real-world task related to the position.
+For example, a financial analyst could be asked to analyze a set of financial data and present their findings.

-Using a tool like Marvin Recruiter makes it possible to structure these assessments effectively, by integrating specific tests and suitable evaluation strategies.
+Using a tool like Marvin Recruiter allows you to structure these assessments effectively, by integrating specific tests and tailored assessment strategies.

-The technical skills in IT include control of programming languages such as Python, Java, or C ++.
-For example, a web developer should be able to use frameworks like React or Angular to create dynamic applications.
-In the field of engineering, knowledge of design software like Autocad or Solidworks is essential.
+Technical skills in IT include proficiency in programming languages such as Python, Java, or C++.
+For example, a web developer must be able to use frameworks like React or Angular to create dynamic applications.
+In the field of engineering, knowledge of design software such as AutoCAD or SolidWorks is essential.

-The mastery of several foreign languages is a precious hard skill, especially in international companies.
-For example, a project manager in the digital marketing sector must be able to communicate effectively in English to collaborate with international teams and foreign customers.
+Fluency in several foreign languages is a valuable hard skill, especially in international companies.
+For example, a project manager in the digital marketing sector must be able to communicate effectively in English to collaborate with international teams and foreign clients.

 Analytical skills

-Analytical skills include the ability to interpret data, to carry out statistical analyzes and to make decisions based on quantitative information.
-A financial analyst, for example, must be able to handle databases and use software like Excel or Table to create detailed reports.
+Analytical skills include the ability to interpret data, perform statistical analyses, and make decisions based on quantitative information.
+A financial analyst, for example, must be able to manipulate databases and use software such as Excel or Tableau to create detailed reports.

-In the field of digital marketing, technical skills include mastering tools for managing advertising campaigns, SEO/SEM, and web analysis.
-For example, a SEO specialist must know the natural referencing techniques and be able to use tools like Google Analytics and Semrush to optimize the classification of websites.
+In the field of digital marketing, technical skills include proficiency in advertising campaign management tools, SEO/SEM, and web analytics.
+For example, an SEO specialist must be familiar with organic search engine optimization techniques and be able to use tools like Google Analytics and SEMrush to improve website rankings.

 Financial skills

-They include control of accounting software, budget management, and financial analysis.
-An accountant must be able to use software like QuickBooks or SAP to manage the finances of a company, while ensuring compliance with tax regulations.
+These skills include proficiency in accounting software, budget management, and financial analysis.
+An accountant must be able to use software such as QuickBooks or SAP to manage a company's finances, while ensuring compliance with tax regulations.

 Project management skills

-Project management requires tool control like Microsoft Project, Asana or Trello.
-A project manager must be able to plan, execute and close projects while respecting deadlines and budgets.
+Project management requires proficiency with tools such as Microsoft Project, Asana, or Trello.
+A project manager must be able to plan, execute, and close projects while respecting deadlines and budgets.
 Knowledge of Agile or Scrum methodologies is also a major asset.

 Industrial skills

 In the industrial sector, technical skills include knowledge of manufacturing processes, equipment maintenance, and the use of production management software.
-A production engineer must master tools like SAP to optimize workflows and guarantee the effectiveness of operations.
+A production engineer must be proficient in tools like SAP to optimize workflows and ensure operational efficiency.

 Administrative skills

-Administrative skills include documents management, meeting meetings, and the use of office automation software such as Microsoft Office.
-An administrative assistant must be able to manage daily tasks effectively, while maintaining a rigorous organization.
+Administrative skills include document management, meeting scheduling, and the use of office software such as Microsoft Office.
+An administrative assistant must be able to manage daily tasks efficiently while maintaining a rigorous organizational system.

 Legal skills

 Legal skills include knowledge of laws and regulations specific to a sector.
-A business lawyer must be able to interpret and apply labor laws, commercial regulations and contracts to protect the interests of the company.
+An in-house lawyer must be able to interpret and apply labor laws, commercial regulations, and contracts to protect the company's interests.

-Talent management skills and succession planning to anticipate future employment needs and prepare for the integration of new employees.
-For example, a manager in provisional management of jobs and skills must identify the key skills necessary for the future development of the company and consequently plan recruitments and training.
+Talent management and succession planning skills are essential for anticipating future employment needs and preparing for the integration of new employees.
+For example, a workforce planning manager must identify the key skills needed for the company's future development and plan recruitment and training accordingly.

-Detect the key skills with an intelligent profile analysis
+Identify key hard skills with intelligent profile analysis

-Thanks to Marvin Recruit, recruiters can use advanced tools to assess and identify the key skills of candidates.
-Our SaaS software incorporates features such as talent management, skills analysis, and skills mapping.
-It allows a precise and effective assessment of the technical skills of candidates.
+With Marvin Recruiter, recruiters can use advanced tools to assess and identify candidates' key hard skills.
+Our SaaS software integrates features such as talent management, skills analysis, and skills mapping.
+It enables accurate and efficient evaluation of candidates' technical skills.

-Using artificial intelligence algorithms, Marvin Recruiting can analyze profiles of candidates in depth, highlighting the relevant technical skills and facilitating decision -making for recruiters.
-This reduces recruitment time and increase the quality of hires.
+By using artificial intelligence algorithms, Marvin Recruiter can analyze candidate profiles in depth, highlighting relevant technical skills and facilitating decision-making for recruiters.
+This reduces recruitment time and increases the quality of hires.

-To find out how Marvin Recruité can transform your recruitment process, consult our page dedicated to HR maintenance or visit our page on the features of Marvin Recruit.
+To discover how Marvin Recruiter can transform your recruitment process, see our dedicated HR interview page or visit our Marvin Recruiter features page.

-Hard Skills are essential technical skills to occupy a specific position.
-They allow recruiters to assess the capacity of candidates to accomplish the required tasks and to integrate effectively within the team.
-Marvin Recruiter offers advanced tools to identify, assess and enhance these skills, thus optimizing your recruitment process.
+Hard skills are essential technical skills required for a specific position.
+They allow recruiters to assess candidates' ability to perform the required tasks and integrate effectively into the team.
+Marvin Recruiter offers advanced tools to identify, evaluate, and showcase these skills, thereby optimizing your recruitment process.

-The most requested hard skills vary depending on the sector and the position.
-In the field of computer science, control of programming languages such as Python, Java and C ++ is much sought after.
-For positions in digital marketing, SEO/SEM skills, advertising campaigns and web analysis are essential.
+The most sought-after hard skills vary depending on the sector and the position.
+In the IT field, proficiency in programming languages such as Python, Java, and C++ is highly valued.
+For digital marketing positions, skills in SEO/SEM, advertising campaign management, and web analytics are essential.

-In the financial sector, control of accounting software and financial analysis are very popular.
-In engineering, knowledge of design software like Autocad or Solidworks is essential.
-These technical skills allow employers to ensure that candidates have the necessary qualifications to accomplish the specific tasks of the position.
+In the financial sector, proficiency in accounting software and financial analysis is highly valued.
+In engineering, knowledge of design software such as AutoCAD or SolidWorks is essential.
+These technical skills allow employers to ensure that candidates possess the necessary qualifications to perform the specific tasks of the position.

-How to translate Hard Skills in a CV?
+How to translate hard skills into a CV?

-Also provide concrete examples of the application of these skills in your past professional experiences.
-For example, "Development of web applications using React and Angular", or "Management of advertising campaigns with Google Ads and Semrush".
-This makes it possible to demonstrate the mastery and added value of your Hard Skills to employers.
+Also provide concrete examples of how you applied these skills in your past professional experiences.
+For example, "Web application development using React and Angular," or "Managing advertising campaigns with Google Ads and SEMrush."
+This demonstrates your mastery and the added value of your hard skills to employers.

-The "Mad Skills" designate exceptional or unique skills that distinguish a candidate from others.
-They can be hard skills or soft skills, but what makes them "Mad" is their rarity and significant impact on professional performance.
+"Mad skills" refer to exceptional or unique abilities that set a candidate apart from others.
+They can be hard skills or soft skills, but what makes them "mad" is their rarity and their significant impact on professional performance.

-For example, advanced expertise in artificial intelligence, a mastery of several rare programming languages, or exceptional project management skills are considered "Mad Skills".
-These skills provide a particular added value to the company and can greatly increase the candidate's chances of hiring.
+For example, advanced expertise in artificial intelligence, mastery of several rare programming languages, or exceptional project management skills are considered "mad skills."
+These skills bring particular added value to the company and can greatly increase the candidate's chances of being hired.

 Do not miss any novelty.
 Receive our advice and news directly in your mailbox!